How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 A ferrite filter was definitely needed with my RPi node on the USB cable going to the audio interface, but on my Dell 3040 nodes no ferrite is usually needed there.
 This is good news as it confirms that the FCC-certified Dell puts out much less EMI/RFI than an RPi4.
 Thus this is another advantage of the Dell 3040 (which has about 15 different certification logos on the bottom) over RPi's.
 But I often put a ferrite on the USB cable anyway just to reduce any possible chance of noise.

 A ferrite core will likely be needed on the RX and TX audio cables, but sometimes neither is needed depending on the cable lengths, routing, shielding, etc. In general the more ferrites the better.
 A ferrite on the Tx audio cable is usually needed.
-Particularly if you're listening to a node on an SDR with full audio bandwidth and no deemphasis, which will reveal much more detail than a normal radio that filters down to ~ 300Hz - 3KHz.
+Particularly if you're listening to a node on an SDR with full audio bandwidth and no deemphasis, which will reveal much more detail than a normal radio that filters to ~ 300Hz - 3KHz.
 An SDR can thus help to even further reduce quiet noise that wouldn't be audible on a normal radio.
 In total 4 or 5 ferrite cores will probably be needed.
 The Dell 3040's supply probably won't need one but the HT power supply most likely will.
 The same would probably apply to a node that runs off 12V using switching DC-DC converters.

 Everyone's RFI/EMI environment can be different.
 As with with any product or project, you may run into issues and need to do some debugging.
 You might need to add some extra ferrites on certain cables, additional filtering/regulation on your DC power supplies, or move some things around on your desk or in your shack.
 Any time a receiver is amplifying signals in the < 1μV range it's easy for interference to occur if you have a noisy power supply nearby, or you're too close to a cell tower, wifi devices, power lines, or other possible EMI sources.
 Keeping the node antennas as far as possible from other electronic devices is also generally a good idea.